-Internal Audit is an important instrument to examine and evaluate the level of compliance with rules and procedures as envisaged in the relevant Acts as well as in the Financial/Accounting Rules so as to provide independent assurance to management on adequacy of risk management and internal control frame work in the Local Bodies.
+Internal Audit is an important instrument to examine and evaluate the level of compliance of rules and procedures as envisaged in the relevant Acts as well as in the Financial/Accounting Rules so as to provide independent assurance to management on adequacy of risk management and internal control frame work in the Local Bodies.
 However, despite enabling provision for Internal Audit in Sikkim Panchayat Act {sec.
-48(2)}, the internal audit was not accorded due priority by State Government.
-Although Chartered Accountant firms were assigned the responsibility to audit the accounts of PRIs, audit of accounts were in arrears since 2009-10.
+48(2)}, the Internal Audit was not accorded due priority by the State Government.
+Although Chartered Accountant firms were assigned the responsibility to audit the accounts of PRIs, audit of accounts were in arrears since 2015-16.
 Thus, an important check towards accountability in ensuring proper compliance of rules and procedures was not accorded due importance.
-It is therefore, recommended that the Internal Audit may be commenced forthwith for PRIs in the State.